 37.2.
 The PostgreSQL Type System

-PostgreSQL data types can be divided into base types, container types, domains, and pseudo-types.
+PostgreSQL data types are divided into base types, composite types, domains, and pseudo-types.

 37.2.1.
 Base Types